-Environmental hazards Control measure Animal bites/diseases Observe wildlife from a safe distance.
-Stings, poisoning, infection Instruct students not to feed wildlife and how to respond to approaching wildlife.
-Adhere to established practices regarding the use of insect repellent, outlined in insect viruses and allergies.
+Environmental hazards Control measure Animal bites/diseases Marine organisms not to be handled and avoid contact with marine creatures.
+Stings, poisoning, infection Continually assess threat of dangerous marine animals (if appropriate to location).
+Adhere to established practices regarding the use of insect repellent.
 Environmental conditions CYC's sun safety policy must be followed.
 Weather, surrounds, surfaces Assess weather and environmental conditions prior to participating outside.
 Brief all participants on the potential hazards (e.g., thorned flora, steep slopes).
 Constantly monitor surroundings for weather, terrain and wildlife hazards during the activity.
 Follow the managing excessive heat in schools guidelines when participating in very hot or extreme heat conditions.
 Monitor participants for cold related illness (e.g., hypothermia) in cold weather conditions.

-Facilities and equipment hazards Control measure Vehicles When courses expose students to traffic and/or roads, ensure they have been instructed to be aware of vehicles and adhere to pedestrian road rules.
+Facilities and equipment hazards Control measure Vehicles Continually assess threat of vehicles or vessels (e.g., other watercraft when paddling and when entering or leaving the water) and vehicles when loading/unloading equipment.
 Faulty or dangerous equipment Check equipment prior to the start of each session.
 Pay particular attention to fastening systems when removable rope systems are used.

 Student considerations Control measure Injury Students aware of the location of emergency and first-aid equipment.
 Physical exertion Exhaustion and fatigue Continuously monitor students for signs of fear, hesitancy, loss of balance, fatigue, disorientation and/or exhaustion.
 Adopt system of signals to clearly communicate the need for assistance if in difficulty.
 Student issues Conduct appropriate lead-up activities (e.g., trust, cooperation, communication).
-Separation from the group, high risk Provide suitable options to allow 'challenge by choice'. behaviours Provide scaffolded experiences to build participant skill level, knowledge and experience.
+Separation from the group, high risk behaviours Provide scaffolded experiences to build participant skill level, knowledge and experience.
 Guide students through an activity or provide a demonstration prior to undertaking the activity.
-Use trained, competent spotters.
 Remove accessories (e.g., jewellery, lanyards) before participating.
 Ensure fingernails and hair do not pose a hazard.
-Implement procedures (e.g., buddy system, roll marking mechanisms) to account for all participants.
 Visibility Have students wear easily identifiable clothing (e.g., high visibility rash vest).
 Ensure staff can easily recognise those students with health support needs and are familiar with their needs.